belle2/basf2/online_book/fundamentals/hep_analyses.rst

 The HLT system is a computing cluster of about 4000 CPU cores located right next to the Belle II detector.
-It receives the full raw subdetector data for each triggered event performs an immediate full reconstruction, using the exact same basf2 software as is used in offline data analysis.
+It receives the full raw subdetector data for each triggered event and performs an immediate full reconstruction using the exact same basf2 software as is used in offline data analysis.
 Based on the result of this reconstruction, events are classified and either stored to a local offline storage hard disk drive or discarded.
 This high level event